alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

   | |                 -mgmtdomain |     Enter the FQDN of the management domain i.e. turingsafehaven.ac.uk for production or dsgroupdev for test|
   -------------- ---------------- --------------------------------------------------------------------

+### Install software on RDS Session Host 1 (Remote app server)

+- Installing the software that will be exposed as "apps" via the remote desktop gateway is required prior to installing the RDS environment, so we install these apps on the app server session host.
+Installing the software required for the remote desktop server takes a long time, so we defer this to the end of the RDS set up process.

+- Connect to the **RDS Session Server 1 (RDSSH1)** via Remote Desktop client over the DSG VPN connection

+- Login with domain user `<dsg-domain>\atiadmin` and the **DSG DC** admin password from the SHM KeyVault (all DSG Windows servers use the same admin credentials)

+- Repeat the "OS Prep" process you just performed on the RDS Gateway (i.e. login, transfer the `DSG_RDS.zip` scripts file and run the `OS_Prep.ps1` script on each VM)

+- Download the applications to be served via RDS

+  - Download WinSCP using an SAS-authenticated URL of the form `https://<shm-artifact-storage-account>.file.core.windows.net/configpackages/Packages/WinSCP-Setup.exe<sas-token>` where `<shm-artifact-storage-account>` is `dsgxartifacts` for test and `dsgartifactsprod` for production.
+Append the SAS token generated earlier (starts `?sv=`, with no surrounding quotes) (append the SAS token generated above -- starts "?sv=", with no surrounding quotes)

+  - Download PuTTY using an SAS-authenticated URL of the form `https://<shm-artifact-storage-account>.file.core.windows.net/configpackages/Packages/putty.msi<sas-token>` where `<shm-artifact-storage-account>` is `dsgxartifacts` for test and `dsgartifactsprod` for production.
+Append the SAS token generated earlier (starts `?sv=`, with no surrounding quotes) (append the SAS token generated above -- starts "?sv=", with no surrounding quotes)

+  - Download Chome using an SAS-authenticated URL of the form `https://<shm-artifact-storage-account>.file.core.windows.net/configpackages/Packages/GoogleChromeStandaloneEnterprise64.msi<sas-token>` where `<shm-artifact-storage-account>` is `dsgxartifacts` for test and `dsgartifactsprod` for production.
+Append the SAS token generated earlier (starts `?sv=`, with no surrounding quotes)

+- Install the downloaded packages

+- Once installed logout of the server

 ### Configuration of RDS services on RDS Gateway

 - Connect to the **DSG Remote Desktop Gateway (RDS)** server via Remote Desktop client over the DSG VPN connection